 Students are held to the standards of the George Mason University Honor Code.
 You are expected to attend all class sections, actively participate in class discussions, complete in-class exercises and fulfill all assignments.
 Make-up tests, quizzes, assignments, or other grades will be granted for excused absences only.
 Excused absences include: serious illness, official university excused absences and extenuating circumstances.
-It is the student's responsibility to contact the instructor in order to obtain the make-up work.
-Assignments must be turned in at the beginning of class on the specified date due or no credit will be given.
+It is the student's responsibility to contact the instructor in order to obtain the make-up work..